justusthane/justusthane.github.io/misc/books-read/the-terror_2020-09-12.md

 In the last one hundred pages it becomes an almost entirely different novel, in a rather jarring but good way.
 Without spoiling it, the legends of the native Esquimaux people come to the forefront of the story.

+Definitely a very male-centric story, which I guess would be expected considering the expedition that the story is about consisted of exclusively men.
+Although there is a strong female protagonist, she is literally unable to speak, and although she is portrayed as being very strong and self-sufficient, her role of subservience to the men around her is clear.
+As with any story like this, it's hard (for me, at least) to determine how much of this is just a portrayal of the sexism of the times that the story is set in, and how much of it is perpetuation of the stereotypes.

 Overall, I enjoyed it.
 Worth reading once.